ISS: GEDI (Global Ecosystems Dynamics Investigation Lidar)

 GEDI is mounted on the Japanese Experiment Module - Exposed Facility (JEM-EF), the largest single ISS module.
 GEDI employs active-track point systems to maximise the coverage of the Earth’s surface, and to eliminate coverage gaps arising from any repeated orbital tracks of the ISS.

 GEDI began data collection in March 2019, upon completion of its on-orbit checkout.
 The expected mission duration was two years after launch.
+Following four years on orbit, GEDI was moved into storage on the ISS where it will remain for 13-18 months before resuming operations.

 ISS Utilization: GEDI (Global Ecosystems Dynamics Investigation Lidar)Launch Status GEDI References